tachyons/gitlab-pages/README.md

 as.

 The daemon starts listening on ports and reads certificates as root, then re-executes itself as the specified user.
-When re-executing it copies its own binary to `pages-root` and changes root to that directory.
+When re-executing it creates a chroot jail containing a copy of its own binary, `/etc/resolv.conf`, and a bind mount of `pages-root`.

+When `-artifacts-server` points to an HTTPS URL we also need a list of certificates for the trusted Certification Authorities to copy inside the jail.
+A file containing such list can be specified using `SSL_CERT_FILE` environment variable.
+(`SSL_CERT_FILE=/etc/ssl/certs/ca-certificates.crt` on Debian)

 This make it possible to listen on privileged ports and makes it harder for the process to read files outside of `pages-root`.